Governing Guidelines

 Leadership: The governing body of Acorns to Great Oaks consists of a four member Board of Directors and Lead Minister position.
 Each member of the Board of Directors has been invited by the unanimous consent of the founding members of Acorns to Great Oaks to serve a term of one year.
 During their term board members share co-equal status and shall have the opportunity to renew their role annually.
 Vacancies shall be filled by invitation through the unanimous consent of the board’s current members.
 Board members may also be removed, for reasons of just cause, by the unanimous consent of all other board members.

 Family Membership: Acorns to Great Oaks welcomes all Christian homeschool families in Kentucky desiring Christ-centered extracurricular involvement.
 Membership approval is subject to families agreeing to abide by and respect all A2GO policies, procedures, and guidelines and paying the annual membership fee.
-Membership allows families to enjoy full access to the activities and opportunities facilitated by Acorns to Great Oaks during the active year (September-May).
-Parent members of Acorns to Great Oaks are kindly required to volunteer no less than once during the active year.The governing body of Acorns to Great Oaks reserves the right to deny or revoke a family's membership for any reason that the board members unanimously deem necessary.
+Membership allows families to enjoy full access to the activities and opportunities facilitated by Acorns to Great Oaks during the active year (August-May).
+Parent members of Acorns to Great Oaks are kindly asked to consider volunteering as a way to help us continue to grow in the opportunities that we are able to offer families from year to year.
+The governing body of Acorns to Great Oaks reserves the right to deny or revoke a family's membership for any reason that the board members unanimously deem necessary.
 Additionally, families may be asked to prove their homeschool status by providing their Letter of Intent, required by the state of Kentucky, for the current academic year.

 Affiliate Academy Membership: Acorns to Great Oaks welcomes all local hybrid schools and learning pods, operating under the head of an established church, to become a part of our community of Christian home educators who embrace homeschooling together.
 The application for affiliate status is subject to approval by the unanimous consent of the Board of Directors.
 Enrolled families of affiliate academies are required to register with Acorns to Great Oaks and pay a discounted annual family membership fee.
 The governing body of Acorns to Great Oaks reserves the right to deny or revoke affiliate member status for any reason that the board members unanimously deem necessary.